LillyWho/esp32-bluepad-railBT/README.md

 - Power pickup from battery, or track (AC/DC/DCC agnostic via full bridge converter, two inputs are provided to be switched via six-pole switch)
 - RJ-45 socket for delivering 24V power and RX/TX to another engine (current implementation is similar to RS-232 serial and untested, with i2c or CANBus protocols being considered)
 - Inertia simulation (in early testing, doesn't fully work yet) like on a commercial DCC decoder (user-configurable, see CVAR.h in the include folder)
-- High grade traction properties thanks to Polulu DRV8874 brushed DC motor controller (Zero resistance braking, coasting, etc, see Polulu website)
+- High grade traction properties thanks to Polulu DRV8874 brushed DC motor controller (braking to traction percentage, zero-resistance coasting, etc, see [Polulu website](https://www.pololu.com/product/4035]))
 - 24V rail for traction and lighting, and 5V rail for microcontroller and peripheries
+- Support for ultrasonic humidifier boards.
+The circuit and firmware allow for rapidly switching the board on and off in tune with the speed of the engine to simulate steam exhaust blast.

 ### Three drive modes are supported:
 - Mode 0 for direct control of direction and speed via the left thumb stick (for fine grain shunting)